Contractibility of moduli spaces of RCD(0,2)-structures: Moduli spaces in the 2-dimensional case

 \begin{Proposition} The moduli space $\M_{0,2}(\mathbb{S}^1\times I)$ of $\RCD(0,2)$-structures on $\mathbb{S}^1\times I$ is homeomorphic to $\R^3$; in particular, it is contractible. \end{Proposition}

-\begin{proof}Proceeding precisely as in section \ref{sec: The Mobius band}, it is readily checked that the map $\Phi\colon a,b,r\in(\R_{>0})^3\to[\mathbb{S}^1\times I,\dist_{r,b},a\mathcal{H}^2]\in\M_{0,2}(\mathbb{S}^1\times I)$ is a homeomorphism, where $d_{r,b}=b\dist_{\mathbb{S}^1}\times r\de$, and $\dist_{\mathbb{S}^1}$ is the length metric on the circle with perimeter $1$.
+\begin{proof}Proceeding precisely as in section \ref{sec: The Mobius band}, it is readily checked that the map $\Phi\colon a,b,r\in(\R_{>0})^3\to[\mathbb{S}^1\times I,\dist_{r,b},a\mathcal{H}^2]\in\M_{0,2}(\mathbb{S}^1\times I)$ is a homeomorphism, where $d_{r,b}=b\dist_{\mathbb{S}^1}\times r\de$ and $\dist_{\mathbb{S}^1}$ is the length metric on the circle with perimeter $1$.
 Therefore, the result follows. \end{proof}

-\subsection{The $2$-sphere $\mathbb{S}^2$, the projective plane $\R\mathbb{P}^2$, and the closed disc $\mathbb{D}$}
+\subsection{The 2-sphere, the projective plane, and the closed disc}

 In this section, we will compute the moduli spaces of $\RCD(0,2)$-structures on the $2$-sphere $\mathbb{S}^2$, the projective plane $\R\mathbb{P}^2$, and the closed disc $\mathbb{D}$.
-As we will see later, these moduli spaces are all homeomorphic to specific spaces of convex compacta.
+As we will see later, these moduli spaces are all homeomorphic to specific spaces of convex compact subsets of $\R^3$.
 We will start by introducing some notations of convex geometry.
-We will then prove realization results for nonnegatively curved metrics on $\R\mathbb{P}^2$ and $\mathbb{D}$.
-Then, we will introduce convergence lemmas that will be fundamental to prove continuity statements.
+We will then prove realisation results for nonnegatively curved metrics on $\R\mathbb{P}^2$ and $\mathbb{D}$.
+We will then introduce convergence lemmas that will be fundamental to prove continuity statements.
 Finally, we will compute the aforementioned moduli spaces.